-The Tokyo neighborhood of Koenji is known on most days for its trendy cafes, hipster live music venues and its history as the birthplace of Japanese punk.
-But on the last Saturday and Sunday of August the neighborhood is remade into a lively traditional dance festival called Koenji Awa Odori.
+The Tokyo neighborhood of Koenji is known on most days for its trendy cafes, hipster live music venues, and its history as the birthplace of Japanese punk.
+But on the last Saturday and Sunday of August, the neighborhood is remade into a lively traditional dance festival called Koenji Awa Odori.

 Nearly 1.2 million visitors from across Japan and abroad flock to the small streets surrounding the Koenji train station to watch the best traditional dance groups in Japan perform, admire elaborate kimono and Awa Odori garments, and take in the energy of one of Tokyo’s three largest festivals.

-What is Awa Odori?
+What is an Awa Odori?

-Residents who migrated to Koenji in the 1950s brought this tradition with them and the size of the Tokyo festival has been growing every year since.
-Currently over 12,000 dancers perform over the course of the weekend.
+Residents who migrated to Koenji in the 1950s brought this tradition with them, and the size of the Tokyo festival has been growing every year since.
+Currently, over 12,000 dancers perform over the course of the weekend.

-Visiting Koenji Awa Odori
+Visiting Koenji Awa Odori Festival

 The dance parade starts around five, but it’s best to arrive early and grab a spot alongside the parade route.
 JR Koenji Station is only a short fifteen-minute ride away from Shinjuku Station on the Chuo Line and maps of the parade are distributed as soon as you step out of the station, with English versions available.
 Many local spectators will bring a picnic and mats with them a few hours early to camp out on the main thoroughfare.

 But for those who aren’t as punctual or if you’re looking to get up close to the groups, head straight for the end of the parade route.
-The parade will eventually make its way through these narrows streets and the small quarters can get you as close as a foot away from the dancers and musicians.
+The parade will eventually make its way through these narrow streets, and the small quarters can get you as close as a foot away from the dancers and musicians.
 Seeing them make their final spirited push towards the parade’s end is a more intimate experience than watching with the large crowds on the main drag.